Zero Waste Alliance Ukraine

 Our Alliance has a few ongoing campaigns: Zero Waste Cities, WeChooseReuse, anti-incineration work.
 Also, we support global campaigns and promote them at the local level – such as #Еnvironmenstrualweek, Plastic Bag-Free Day or Plastic Free July.

-If there was one thing that you would like your organisation to be known for, what would it be?
+If there was one thing that you would like your organization to be known for, what would it be?